 Take note of the icon in the top right corner of the event.
 If this is anything other than a 'ticket' icon (e.g a dot/circle), it's likely an indication of an issue.

 This is what each icon means:

 Ticket - The event has been created within Zendesk and linked to a ticket.

 Cloud - The event has been created within an external calendar and imported into Zendesk.

 Dot/Circle - The event has not yet been created and requires the ticket to be submitted.
 If the ticket has been submitted, it could indicate an issue with the app.

 2. Check the ticket event logs.

-Once you've created the event – possibly the most important troubleshooting step is to check the ticket event logs.
+Once you've created the event and confirmed that it's visible in the calendar, next we need to check the ticket event logs.